rihal-om/fair_jobs/Machine Learning/README.md

 ## Submission

-Submit your work through GitHub and email the repository link to `careers@rihal.com`.
+Submit your work through GitHub and email the repository link to `careers@rihal.om`.
 Include your name, contact information, a brief introduction, and the question you solved.
 Also upload video recording of the project running successfully.